 What the Lohnausweis is

 The Swiss salary certificate is the annual employment document that summarises what your employer paid you and what was deducted during the year.
 In German it is usually called the Lohnausweis.
+It is the starting document for a required filing documents.
 In French and Italian tax offices may use their own local wording, but the job of the document is the same.

 ch.ch explains that the employer issues this certificate automatically.
 It normally shows salary, social security contributions, pension contributions, benefits, allowances and expense items.
 If you had more than one employer, you should expect more than one certificate.